bigbasti/SyncMyCal/README.md

 Since this is a very basic tool you don't need any installation, just copy the .exe to some place on your HDD and run it.

-You might want to add a link to the autorun folder of windows if you want SyncMyCal to be started whenever Windows boots.
-(This will come es a setting in the app very soon)

 Use
 ---